If you have or suspect that you have thyroid problems then this article is very important to you.

 From there, sound waves can provide an image of the thyroid gland which is projected onto a screen.

-A radiologist can look at the features of your thyroid gland and determine a lot about it including is inflammation present?
-How big is your gland?
-Are there any nodules or lesions which look cancerous?
-Are there any irregularities or does it appear bumpy?
+A radiologist can look at the features of your thyroid gland and determine a lot about it including whether inflammation is present, the size of the gland, how many nodules or lesions are present, whether they look cancerious, and so on.

 The presence, or absence, of these features, can help shed light on what is happening to your thyroid gland and can be very helpful in certain cases.